-Establish periodic meetings with the towns of Wautoma, Dakota, Marion and Mt.
-Morris to discuss issues of common interest.

-- Set up periodic meetings with community organizations and others to discuss community needs. - Share and solicit information - Recruit manpower and funding - Increase community involvement through public participation in all relevant policy decisions. - o Maintain and promote the city website. - Establish annual meetings with the County Highway Department and WisDOT to ensure coordination of transportation projects. - Establish a city/county newsletter to improve the level of communication. - Set up annual meetings with public and private utilities in the area to discuss current needs and upcoming projects. - Work with the Wautoma Area School District, the state and county to plan new facilities when they are needed. - Collaborate with the Wautoma Area School District and Waushara County to plan community based educational and recreational programs. - IC 1.4.
+- Establish periodic meetings with the city of Wautoma and towns of Dakota, Richford, Deerfield, Oasis, Rose, Mt.
+Morris, Springwater and Marion to discuss issues of common interest, including planned roadway and utility improvements. - Set up periodic meetings with community organizations and others to discuss community needs. - Share and solicit information - Recruit manpower and funding - Increase community involvement through public participation in all relevant policy decisions. - In the future, consider creating a municipal website that could be used to educate residents about available services and facilities. - Establish annual meetings with the County Highway Department and WisDOT to ensure coordination of transportation projects. - o Establish a town newsletter to improve the level of communication. - Set up annual meetings with public and private utilities in the area to discuss current needs and upcoming projects. - Work with the Wautoma Area and Wild Rose School Districts, the state and county to plan new facilities when they are needed. - Collaborate with the Wautoma Area and Wild Rose School Districts and Waushara County to plan community based educational and recreational programs. - IC 1.4.
 Provide a unified voice to secure state and federal funding.

-- Work with neighboring communities to secure grant money to fund architectural and historical surveys. - o Encourage the establishment of an area housing coalition and participate in periodic meetings as required.
-Participants may include CAP Services, Habitat for Humanity, Waushara County Departments of Aging, Human Services and Highway, UW-Extension, Migrant Services, local churches, and other agencies and groups that handle poverty, transportation, and aging issues. - Prepare housing applications for members. - Provide other technical assistance as needed. - Prepare block grants and other funding mechanisms. - Provide a forum for agencies, consultants and nonprofits to explain programs. - IC 1.5.
+- Work with neighboring communities to secure grant money to fund architectural and historical surveys. - Work with nonprofits and the private sector to meet the needs for the elderly segment of the population. - o Encourage the establishment of an area housing coalition and participate in periodic meetings as required.
+Participants may include CAP Services, Habitat for Humanity, Waushara County Departments of Aging, Human Services and Highway, UW-Extension, Migrant Services, local churches, and other agencies and groups that handle poverty, transportation, and aging issues.

+- Prepare housing applications for members. - Provide other technical assistance as needed. - Prepare block grants and other funding mechanisms. - Provide a forum for agencies, consultants and nonprofits to explain programs. - IC 1.5.
 Encourage joint efforts to protect the natural resources.

-- Continue to partner with the WDNR, towns and the county to protect all designated trout streams and other natural resources in the area from degradation. - Continue to solicit input and participation from the WDNR in local planning decisions. - Continue to partner with the WDNR, county and other municipalities to control specific problem (invasive) species on a countywide basis. - Conduct a countywide inventory of invasive species. - Establish priorities for addressing concerns. - Establish a countywide plan of action.
+- Continue to partner with the WDNR, towns and the county to protect all designated trout streams and other natural resources in the area from degradation. - Continue to solicit input and participation from the WDNR in local planning decisions. - Continue to partner with the WDNR, county and other municipalities to control specific problem (invasive) species on a countywide basis. - Conduct a countywide inventory of invasive species. - Establish priorities for addressing concerns. - Establish a countywide plan of action. - IC 1.6.

-• IC 1.6.
 Work with Waushara County, WisDOT and adjoining municipalities to insure that the transportation system (including air) is safe and fills the diverse needs of area residents.

-- Contact WisDOT to address the identified congestion and safety issues on STH 21. - Alternate route on Division Street - Downtown parking - Signage - Participate with WisDOT, counties and municipalities on future STH 21 corridor planning activities. - Partner with area communities to establish strategic locations for park and ride lots for area residents. - Pursue state and local funding to build and maintain facilities. - Collaborate with the County Department of Aging to insure that the needs of the elderly and disabled residents of the city are being met. - Collaborate with the Waushara County Highway and park departments, WisDOT, utilities and others to coordinate roadway improvement projects. - Work with the Town of Dakota, county and other communities that fall within the 3 mile overlay district to ensure safe air transportation through land use planning at the City of Wautoma Airport. - Identify and address existing and potential land use conflicts. - Protect future expansion areas. - IC 1.7.
+- Participate with WisDOT, counties and municipalities on future STH 21 corridor planning activities. - Partner with area communities to establish strategic locations for park and ride lots for area residents as needed. - Collaborate with the County Department of Aging to insure that the needs of the elderly and disabled residents of the town are being met. - Collaborate with the Waushara County Highway and park departments, WisDOT, utilities and others to coordinate roadway improvement projects. - Work with the City of Wautoma, county and other communities that fall within the 3 mile overlay district to ensure safe air transportation through land use planning at the City of Wautoma Airport. - Identify and address existing and potential land use conflicts. - Monitor future expansion areas. - Work with county to enforce airport zoning. - IC 1.7.
 Explore opportunities for cost efficiencies through shared services.

-- Where appropriate, utilize and share limited resources and offer joint services (i.e. fire, police, park programs and facilities, police, etcetera). - Promote the installation of coordinated and cost effective installation and expansion of fiber optics in the city. - IC 1.8.
+Where appropriate, utilize and share limited resources and offer joint services (i.e. fire, police, park programs and facilities, police, etcetera). • IC 1.8.
 Establish effective intergovernmental land use policies and cooperative agreements with adjoining municipalities.